nivekcode/frontend-heroes/exercise-npm-scripts-watch/README.md

     Because of that, we have to compile it back to `JavaScript` which is used by the browser runtime.
     This means TypeScript is also a dev dependency.

-2. Let's create a new npm script called `watch:compile-ts`.
+2. Let's create a new npm script called `watch:compile-tsc`.
    Then we fill it with the following content `tsc -w`.
    The `-w` flag is short for `--watch` and tells `tsc` to run in watch mode.

 3. Open up a new terminal window and type `npm run watch:compile-tsc`.
-   (You might need to open second terminal to run `Saas` and `TypeScript` compilations simultaneously)
+   (You might need to open second terminal to run `Sass` and `TypeScript` compilations simultaneously)

 4. This new process compiles our `main.ts` into a `main.js`.
 Note - by default `tsc` picks up configuration from the `tsconfig.json` file.
-   Open our webpage (`index.html`) file in the browser.
+   Open our web page (`index.html`) file in the browser.
 The functionality should work properly!

-5. Go back to the `main.ts` and use string concatenation to prefix the title of the hero with "I am"
+5. Go back to the `main.ts` and use string concatenation to prefix the `heroTitle.innerText` value with "I am"
    and save it in your editor.

-6. Refresh the webpage in the browser - what happened?
+6. Refresh the web page in the browser - what happened?

 ## Combining the watch tasks

-As we have realized, currently we have to open two terminals to run both compilations which is inconvenient as we usually edit both TypeScript code and the Saas styles at the same time when developing a web application...
+As we have realized, currently we have to open two terminals to run both compilations which is inconvenient as we usually edit both TypeScript code and the Sass styles at the same time when developing a web application...

-1. Saas compilation: `npm run watch:compile-saas`
+1. Sass compilation: `npm run watch:compile-sass`
 2. Typescript compilation `npm run watch:compile-tsc`.

 > Wouldn't it be nice to combine those two command in one command and run them in parallel ?